-d) Dealings with company securities
+d) Dealings in company securities

-The Company's Share Dealing Policy is binding on all directors, officers and employees who are in possession of "inside information".
+The Company's Share Dealing Policy is binding on all directors. persons discharging managerial responsibilities, officers and employees who are in possession of "inside information".
 All such persons are prohibited from trading in the Company's securities if they are in possession of 'inside information'.
 Subject to this condition and trading prohibitions applying to certain periods, trading is permissible provided the relevant individual has received the appropriate prescribed clearance.
-The Board considers that the share dealing code is in compliance with the Market Abuse Regulations ("MAR") and AIM requirements and continues to meet the requirements of the Board.
+The Board considers that the share dealing code is in compliance with the UK Market Abuse Regulations ("MAR") and AIM requirements and continues to meet the requirements of the Board.